 1. Take in the Views from the Top of The Rock

 A city as sprawling as New York, the only way to get a grasp of the sheer size of the city is from above and there’s no better view than those on offer atop the Rockefeller Center.
+This is hands down my favourite view over the city – especially at sunset.

 2. Discover Midtown’s Art Deco Architecture